-In St. Joseph and Medaille Halls, a social gathering may occur within the following guidelines:
+A social gathering may occur within the following guidelines:

-- A maximum of eight persons may occupy a double room in St. Joseph Hall or Medaille if both roommates are present.
-A maximum of four persons may occupy a single room in Medaille Hall with the host present.
+- A maximum of eight persons may occupy a room if both roommates are present.
+A maximum of four persons may occupy a single room with the host present.
 A triple room may have a maximum number of twelve guests present if three roommates assigned to the room are present. - A gathering may not disturb other rooms or floors.
 The authorized occupant(s) of any room is (are) responsible for all behavior that takes place in that room. - All policies governing alcohol must be followed.

-In Southwest Hall, a social gathering may occur within the following guidelines:
+In East Hall, a social gathering may occur within the following guidelines: